lucaedomosconi/HVDC/README.md

 physics
     epsilon_0 -> dielectric constant in vacuum
-    physics_plugin -> name of the plugin containing the test plugin_params {} -> object containing physical constants used by the test functions algorithm
+    physics_plugin -> name of the plugin containing the test plugin_test_index -> name associated to the test in the plugin file plugin_params {} -> object containing physical constants used by the test functions algorithm
     possibly some parameters for the mesh generation like (just as an example)